ArduPilot/ardupilot/libraries/AP_Scripting/applets/VTOL-quicktune.md

 This enables automatic setting of the PID filters based on the INS_GYRO_FILTER value.
 Set to zero to disable this feature.

+## QUIK_AUTO_SAVE

+This enables automatic saving of the tune if this number of seconds pass after the end of the tune without reverting the tune.
+Setting this to a non-zero value allows you to use quicktune with a 2-position switch, with the switch settings as low and mid positions.
+A zero value disables auto-save and you need to have a 3 position switch.

 # Operation

 First you should setup harmonic notch filtering using the guide in the